ilyas-elmi/Threat-Modelling-2/Scenario 1/Controls-Required.md

 # Controls Required for SOE Phishing Attack Scenario

 ## Overview
-To mitigate the risks identified in the phishing attack scenario targeting the SOE system, the following security controls are required.
-These measures aim to prevent unauthorized access, reduce vulnerabilities, and strengthen the overall security posture of the SOE application and its infrastructure.
+To mitigate the risks identified in the phishing attack scenario targeting SOE, a desktop application used in dentistry, the following security controls are required.
+These measures aim to prevent unauthorized access, reduce vulnerabilities, and strengthen the overall security posture of the SOE application and its desktop environment.

 ## Controls Required:

 1. **Regular Security Audits**:
-   - Conduct periodic audits of the SOE application and underlying infrastructure.
+   - Perform routine security audits of the SOE desktop application and its underlying operating systems.
-   - Identify vulnerabilities in software configurations, third-party dependencies, and access controls.
+   - Ensure vulnerabilities in desktop configurations and application updates are identified and resolved.
-   - Ensure compliance with data protection regulations like GDPR.
+   - Verify compliance with data protection regulations like GDPR.

 2. **Patch Management**:
-   - Implement a robust patch management process to ensure the SOE system is up-to-date with security patches and updates.
+   - Establish a robust patch management system for the SOE application and operating systems to keep them up-to-date.
-   - Focus on addressing critical vulnerabilities in the application and operating systems.
+   - Address critical vulnerabilities promptly, especially those that could be exploited via phishing attacks.

 3. **Employee Training on Phishing Awareness**:
-   - Conduct regular training sessions for SOE users to help them identify and avoid phishing attempts.
+   - Educate users on identifying phishing emails and malicious links to prevent inadvertent credential compromise.
-   - Provide simulated phishing exercises to measure and improve user awareness.
+   - Conduct simulated phishing campaigns tailored to SOE-specific workflows to enhance employee readiness.

-4. **Web Application Firewall (WAF)**:
+4. **Endpoint Protection**:
-   - Deploy a WAF to monitor and filter incoming traffic to the SOE application.
+   - Deploy endpoint security tools such as antivirus, anti-malware, and endpoint detection and response (EDR) solutions on desktops running the SOE application.
-   - Block malicious requests such as SQL injection, cross-site scripting (XSS), and other web-based attacks.
+   - Enable real-time threat detection and response capabilities to mitigate risks from downloaded malware.

 5. **Multi-Factor Authentication (MFA)**:
-   - Enforce MFA for all user accounts, including administrators, to enhance login security.
+   - Implement MFA for user logins to the SOE application, ensuring secure access to sensitive patient data.
-   - Ensure MFA implementation uses secure methods such as time-based one-time passwords (TOTP) or hardware tokens.
+   - Use desktop-compatible MFA methods, such as hardware tokens or app-based authentication.

 6. **Network Traffic Monitoring**:
-   - Enable continuous monitoring of network traffic for unusual patterns and suspicious activities.
+   - Monitor network traffic from desktops running SOE to identify unusual patterns or suspicious communications.
-   - Deploy Intrusion Detection Systems (IDS) to detect and respond to potential threats in real-time.
+   - Deploy Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS) to detect and block potential threats.

 7. **Role-Based Access Control (RBAC)**:
-   - Implement RBAC policies to restrict access to sensitive patient data based on user roles.
+   - Apply RBAC policies within the SOE application to limit access to patient data and sensitive functionalities.
-   - Regularly review and update permissions to ensure compliance with the principle of least privilege.
+   - Regularly review and adjust user permissions to follow the principle of least privilege.

 ## Implementation Notes:
-- Each control should be tailored to the SOE application's specific architecture and user workflows.
-- Controls should be tested regularly to ensure effectiveness and alignment with evolving threats.
+- Controls must account for the desktop-specific nature of SOE and its integration into the local IT environment.
+- Security solutions should not disrupt the application’s usability for dental practice staff.
+- Regular testing and updates are critical to adapting to new threats targeting desktop applications.

+---

+This updated version reflects SOE's context as a desktop application.
+Let me know if you’d like further refinements!